-- 1.2.1 For admissible complaints, and before communication to the complainant(s), a notification is sent to the Directorates responsible for the activity under complaint informing that the complaint is declared admissible and that EIB-CM will initiate an assessment of the merits of the complaint. - 1.2.2 Such notification will include the full complaint (letter, e-mail or form).
-In case the complainant(s) asked for confidentiality, the EIB Group's services will be reminded of such confidentiality requirement.
-In very exceptional and sensitive cases, when a risk of retaliation exists, the identity of the complainant(s) will not be disclosed and the complaint will be edited to avoid a possible identification of its origin.
+- 1.2.1 For admissible complaints, and before communication to the complainant, a notification is sent to the Directorates responsible for the activity under complaint, informing them that the complaint is declared admissible and that the EIB-CM will initiate an assessment of the merits of the complaint. - 1.2.2 Such notification will include the full complaint (letter, email or form).
+In the event that the complainant asked for confidentiality, the EIB Group's services will be reminded of such confidentiality requirement.
+In very exceptional and sensitive cases, when a risk of retaliation exists, the identity of the complainant will not be disclosed and the complaint will be redacted to avoid the possible identification of its origin.